Managing Partner, MITA Ventures

 Konfío is the leading online lending platform for small businesses in Mexico that uses data for rapid credit assessment, allowing owners to focus on what’s important – growing their business.

-Haydé is one of the few women working in AI and machine learning in the world and one of the very few women with this expertise working in Mexico.
-She has a graduate degree in Artificial Intelligence from the Kanazawa Institute of Technology in Japan, as a JICA scholar, and experience in diverse IT fields such as Development, QA, Operations Support and Infrastructure in companies like Intel and Hewlett-Packard.
+I have a graduate degree in Artificial Intelligence from the Kanazawa Institute of Technology in Japan, as a JICA scholar, and experience in diverse IT fields such as Data Science, Machine Learning, Data Bases, Development, QA, Operations Support, and Infrastructure.
+I have served as Machine Learning lead at Rever and previously worked at Intel and Hewlett-Packard.

 Director, Latin America, Silicon Valley Bank